 - Failing Education: Although the city school system has improved, it is not surprising that poor neighborhoods lag behind.
 While graduation rates for the city as a whole have reached 70%, schools on the Lower East Side average 50%, and in East Harlem the number is 54%.
 When you subtract one or two better schools from the equation, graduation rates on the Lower East Side hover around 20%.

 - Drugs: Even around the corner from the posh new hotels and bars on the Lower East Side, you can find it all: crack cocaine, heroin, and angel dust.
 And in East Harlem, the drug trade is even more active, with such side effects as gangs, prostitution, guns, and 12-year-olds who can make $500 a day if they join the drug trade.

 Together, these daunting factors create an endless cycle of crime and incarceration, as U.S. prison rates soar way beyond those of any other country in the world.
 Many poor families -- where a father, uncle, and son may all be incarcerated -- now accept prison as a standard rite of passage.
 In fact, most juvenile offenders have a close relative who has set the pattern by going to prison.
-There is, however, a way to break the cycle -- as the Andrew Glover Youth Program proves every day.
+There is, however, a way to break the cycle -- as Avenues for Justice proves every day.